 Each level has an escape route that is through doors.
 Find the door and you’ll advance to the next level, however, the issue is one cannot actually go through a door but only stare at the hazy illusion before successfully getting through the level.

 There’ll be objects to interact with too and some of them include opening and closing the drawers, handling doors (which mostly is locked all the time), turning off the lamp and vice versa, etc.

-And there’ll be levels that is hard to comprehend at all like the disembodied legs that follows you around the backstage and weird geometric paths that doesn’t make sense at all.
+And there’ll be levels that are hard to comprehend at all like the disembodied legs that follow you around the backstage and weird geometric paths that don’t make sense at all.
 Some will seem scary, try to notice the black figure behind you or brush the doors while walking in “Backstage at the Joe”.

 Great news!
 This is not a horror game and also features the author’s sweet memories and his struggle too.
 Importantly the game tells one about perseverance, passion, dedication and not giving up on your dreams.

 Ever watched, on TV, something horrifying at nighttime and then realizes you’re dreaming about it?
 “Nobody Wins” is an example of such dreams.
 Plus you also get to face the author’s frustration too and he just might get on your nerves.
 These are all the characteristics of a teen’s life; broken relationship, disagreeing social norms and getting along with life.
 The game progresses till the level “Find the way out” and once you successfully complete it, the author wakes up in his dim-lit room and looks around before the game ends with credits.

 The first play is hard for certain players like me who’s not familiar with the Western culture; the lifestyle, education system, etc. portrayed in the game.
 I’d recommend playing “Developer Commentary” first and read those notes as you play along.
 However, the author communicates to the player with technical jargons here and there but fret not it’s nothing serious or worth understanding for common ordinary users like me ????